telesoho/vscode-markdown-paste-image/CONTRIBUTING.md

 # Raising Issues

-If you've found an issue or have a suggestion for Dart Code, please do [open an issue](https://github.com/telesoho/vscode-markdown-paste-image/issues/new).
+If you've found an issue or have a suggestion, please do [open an issue](https://github.com/telesoho/vscode-markdown-paste-image/issues/new).
 For bugs, it is beneficial to attach a log file recorded while reproducing the issue.
 You can copy log from VS Code `Markdown Paste` Output Channel (View → Output).

 # Contributing Code